Nitin-Panwar/Nitin-Panwar.github.io/_posts/2018-09-21-Top 10 Elastic Search interview questions.md

 Cluster is a collection of one or more nodes (servers) that together holds your entire data and provides federated indexing and search capabilities across all nodes.
 A cluster is identified by a unique name which by default is "elasticsearch".
 This name is important because a node can only be part of a cluster if the node is set up to join the cluster by its name.

+### 6. What is a Tokenizer in ElasticSearch ?
+Tokenizers are used to break a string down into a stream of terms or tokens.
+A simple tokenizer might split the string up into terms wherever it encounters whitespace or punctuation.
+Elasticsearch has a number of built in tokenizers which can be used to build custom analyzers.